morinlab/LLMPP/README.md

 ### Resource files

 This repository contains a curated DLBCL gene list, which is maintained by the Morin lab.
-A few variants of this list can be found under `resources/curated` [here](resources/curated/Readme.md).
+A few variants of this list can be found under `resources/curated` [more information can be found here](resources/curated/Readme.md).

 ### Images